APIs Device to Cloud Send and receive IoT data

 Device to Cloud automatically reads LwM2M Objects 3 and 6 (LwM2M-READ) when an LwM2M-Device connects with an LwM2M-Register.

-The Device to Cloud reads the following LwM2M resources when a LwM2M Client makes a LwM2M Register request.
-This process involves transitioning from LwM2M to oneM2M.
+Device to Cloud reads the following LwM2M resources when a LwM2M Client makes a LwM2M Register request.

 LwM2M resourceLwM2M resource nameoneM2M management objectoneM2M management object fieldremark